dansinker/tacofancy/README.md

 * [shells](/shells)
     * Your base layers and mixins and condiments have to go *into* something, right?
 Put your tortilla recipes here.
 * [like_tacos](/like_tacos)
-    * A collection of things that are like tacos, e.g. gua bao.
+    * A collection of things that are like tacos, either in shape or flavor, but actually aren't.

 Full Index
 ----------